Utah women’s hoops ranked for first time in more than decade

-NEW YORK — Utah earned its first appearance in The Associated Press women’s basketball poll in a decade entering at No. 21 on Monday.
+Utah won’t have much time to enjoy its ranking with a difficult part of the Pac-12 schedule coming up.
+The team hosts California and No. 6 Stanford this weekend before heading to Oregon to face the fifth-ranked Ducks and the ninth-ranked Oregon State Beavers next weekend.

+“We’re coming into the gauntlet of our schedule.
+We play three top-10 teams in seven days — welcome to the Pac-12.
+That’s going to be challenging, we know that.
+Cal’s really good too,” said Roberts, who is in her fourth year at Utah after coaching at Pacific for nine seasons.

-The Utes (16-1) last were ranked in the final poll of the 2008 season.
-They were one of four teams to enter the Top 25 after 13 ranked teams lost last week.
-Utah was joined by Florida State at 22, Texas A&M at 24 and Missouri at 25.
+The Utes (16-1) were one of four teams to enter the Top 25 after 13 ranked teams lost last week.
+Utah was joined by Florida State at No. 22, Texas A&M at 24 and Missouri at 25.

+Utah is off to its best start since 1997, when the team won its first 16 games.
+The one loss came against No. 16 Arizona State.
+Utah had a six-point lead with 1:20 to go in that game before falling at the buzzer.
+The team also lost its starting point guard to an ACL injury.
+Roberts wasn’t sure how her squad would respond 36 hours later when facing Arizona, and the team responded with a rout.

-While there was change at the bottom of the poll, the top eight teams stayed virtually the same with Notre Dame leading the way.
-The Fighting Irish received 22 first place votes from the 30-member national media panel.
+While there was change at the bottom of the poll, the top eight teams stayed virtually the same, with Notre Dame leading the way.
+The Fighting Irish received 22 first-place votes from the 30-member national media panel.
 Baylor broke a tie with UConn for second, garnering seven top ballots.
 The Huskies got the other one and dropped to third.
-Louisville and Oregon rounded out the first five teams in the poll.
+Louisville and Oregon rounded out the top five.

 Stanford is sixth, followed by Mississippi State, N.C.
 State, Oregon State and Marquette.
 It’s the first time that the Golden Eagles have ever been ranked this high.